Can You Have a Side Job While Working in Disability Employment? 8 Recommended Side Jobs!

 7-1.
 Can You Do a Side Job While Receiving Disability Pension?

-There are no income restrictions for disability welfare pensions, so there is no problem doing a side job.
+There is no income limit for the disability welfare pension, so doing a side job is not a problem.

 Therefore, you can receive a disability pension while doing a side job.

-However, as an exception, for those who incurred a disability before the age of 20, there are payment restrictions on the disability basic pension based on the previous year's income.
+However, as an exception, for the disability basic pension for those who incurred a disability before the age of 20, there are payment restrictions based on the previous year's income.

-If you have dependents, the income amount is added, so the above amounts are relaxed.
-For detailed information, please check the Japan Pension Service website.
+Note that if you have dependents, the income amount is increased, so it is more lenient than the above amounts.
+For detailed information, check the Japan Pension Service website.

-For information on entering into a dependent status while receiving a disability pension, please see the following article.
+For information on whether you can be included in a dependent while receiving a disability pension, see the following article.

 Reference:

 7-2.
-Is a Tax Return Required for Income from Side Jobs?
+Is Tax Filing Required for Side Job Income?

-A tax return is required for side job income if the income amount exceeds 200,000 yen.
+Tax filing for side job income is required if the income exceeds 200,000 yen.

-The 200,000 yen amount here is the figure after deducting expenses from sales.
+The 200,000 yen amount refers to the figure after deducting expenses from sales.

-For example, even if sales were 250,000 yen, if you spent 60,000 yen on seminar participation or purchases for the side job, the income amount would be 190,000 yen, so a tax return is not necessary.
+For example, even if sales were 250,000 yen, if expenses such as seminar participation or purchases for the side job were 60,000 yen, the income would be 190,000 yen, so tax filing is not necessary.

-Additionally, even if the side job income is small, you may receive a tax refund by declaring it to the tax office.
+Additionally, even if the side job income is small, filing with the tax office may result in tax refunds.

-If you want to know more about tax returns for people with disabilities, please refer to the article below.
+If you want to know more about tax filing for people with disabilities, refer to the following article.

 Reference: